Foreign Pilot License Verification

 Arrive at Epic & Complete IACRA Enrollment

 - Register on IACRA using the exact name listed of the Letter of Authenticity, which should match your passport.
 Note: If your foreign medical is expired, or the name listed on the Letter of Authenticity does not match your passport, DO NOT use IACRA.
 You need to use ACRA, which is a program on the hard drive located in the examiner test room.

 - Fill out all 6 steps on IACRA.

 - On Step 6, “Solo” means sole occupant of aircraft, and “PIC” means solo plus all other PIC time.

 You may pick up the temporary certificate at no charge at the Orlando MCO FSDO.
 Alternatively, you can meet with Phyllis at Epic to schedule an approved Designated Examiner (DE) who will come directly to Epic and create the temporary certificate.
 The cost for this is $150.00 USD, cash only, paid directly to the DE.
 Regardless of your choice, you must present the following documents:

 - FAA Verification Letter of Authenticity

 - 2 copies of FAA Medical Certificate

-***The Letter of Authenticity is only valid for 6 months*** If the student has to stay longer than 6 months, they must re-apply 2 months before it expires.
+***The Letter of Authenticity is only valid for 6 months*** If you have to stay longer than 6 months, you must reapply 2 months before it expires.
 Many students forget this information and are unable to take their checkride because their Letter of Authenticity has expired.
-If it becomes necessary to re-apply for the Letter of Authenticity, the same process must be repeated, however we find that it is quicker the second time around.
+If it becomes necessary to reapply for the Letter of Authenticity, the same process must be repeated.
+However, we find that it is faster the second time.